Coke R. Stevenson: Texas Legislature (1929–1939)

-35th Governor of Texas (1941–1947)
+Governor of Texas (1941–1947)

-Stevenson succeeded to the governorship on August 4, 1941, when Governor O'Daniel resigned to take a seat in the U.S. Senate, which he won in a special election against Lyndon B. Johnson.
+Stevenson succeeded to the governorship on August 4, 1941, when Governor O'Daniel resigned to take a seat in the U.S. Senate, which he won in a special election against U.S. Representative Lyndon B. Johnson of Austin.
 In dramatic contrast to the flamboyant and unpredictable O'Daniel, Stevenson's approach was so conservative and taciturn that his critics accused him of doing nothing.

 In 1942, Stevenson ran for a full term as governor.
-Stevenson faced only one serious challenger in the Democratic primary, Hal H. Collins.
-Although Collins received the tacit endorsement of the extremely popular former Governor O'Daniel, Stevenson won the primary with 68% of the vote.
+He faced only one serious challenger in the Democratic primary, Hal H. Collins.
+Although Collins was tacitly endorsed by the extremely popular former governor O'Daniel, Stevenson won the primary with 68% of the vote.
 In the 1944 election, Stevenson won the Democratic primary with over 84% of the vote, and won the general election against the Republican candidate with 90% of the vote.
 In both the 1942 and 1944 gubernatorial elections Stevenson won a higher percentage in the Democratic primaries than any other candidate in Texan history.
-Although Stevenson was pressured to run for a third term, he declined, citing the tradition of previous governors to limit their tenure to two terms.
+Although Stevenson was urged to run for a third term, he declined, citing the tradition of previous governors to limit their tenure to two terms.

 When Stevenson left the governorship in January 1947, he was the longest-serving governor in the history of Texas and had presided over a broad and deep economic recovery during the years of World War II.
 His tenure was primarily marked by his return of fiscal solvency to the Texas state government.
 In 1941, Stevenson inherited a General Fund deficit of over $30 million.
 By the time he left office in 1947 Stevenson had not only eliminated this debt, but had built a cash balance in the General Fund of over $35 million.